January 2007

 Some people enjoy spending a lazy afternoon chatting on the telephone.
 I’m not one of them.
 First of all, I don’t have lazy afternoons, and if I did, I wouldn’t want to spend them talking the hours away.

-About a year ago, one of my R & D girls (Judy) suggested that I purchase an earphone attachment so that I could take calls and work at the same time.
+About a year ago, one of my R & D girls suggested that I purchase an earphone attachment so that I could take calls and work at the same time.
 Wow!
 What a great idea that turned out to be.
 Now, rather than sitting at my desk or walking around holding the telephone next to my ear, I wear the earphones, talk, and perform a second task at the same time.

 In fact, the telephone now acts as the stimuli for a constructive case of Pavlovian conditioning.
 It rings, I answer with my earphones on, and I immediately start cleaning some area of the studio, the kitchen, or wherever I happen to be when I answer the phone.
 I find I can also work at the computer, but low brain wave tasks seem to go more smoothly.